- Abortion (34)

 Rose wrote:

-Hi there..my friend Bill is newly seperated from his girlfriend…upon seperating she agreed to week on week off custody.
-1 1/2 weeks later as he returned to the apartment from the funeral of his best friend and cousin, he was presented with a lawyers letter stating she would allow him access to the child IF he didnt have him around certain people (who have no criminal record, who have years of experience in childcare, have strong educational backgrounds - one is a psw, the other has numerous diplomas and a degree which included study in psychology, etc as well as years of military service.)
-These said people were also the same people she depended upon, on many occasions to watch this child for her…while she worked, got groceries, etc etc and she never had a problem with them watching him until they noted suspecious behaviour on her part and told Glen.
+Hi there..my friend Bill is newly seperated from his girlfriend…upon seperating she agreed to week on week off child custody.
+1 1/2 weeks later as he returned to the apartment from the funeral of his best friend and cousin, he was presented with a lawyers letter stating she would allow him access to the child IF he didnt have him around certain people (who have no criminal record, who have years of experience in childcare, have strong educational backgrounds – one is a psw, the other has numerous diplomas and a degree which included study in psychology, etc as well as years of military service.)
+These said people were also the same people she depended upon, on many occasions to watch this child for her…while she worked, got groceries, etc etc and she never had a problem with them watching him until they noted suspecious behaviour on her part and told Bill.
 Both can come up with wonderful letters of recomendation, etc.

 He refuses to sign this document, as she is STILL trying to controll him.
 During the relationship she was controlling and abusive…and neglectful to their son as well.

 Bill has very little in the way of money to spend on a lawyer..so I have been compiling the documents he needs and filling them out fo rhim as best I can.
-We heard of a mens group who will help you fight for custody…and then I found this website…I am hoping you can help lead me in the right direction to find help for him, and have this father and son re-united.
+We heard of a mens group who will help you fight for child custody…and then I found this website…I am hoping you can help lead me in the right direction to find help for him, and have this father and son re-united.

 In the conversation he had with her tonight..she is now claiming that william isn’t even Bill’s..and became very hostile when he suggested a paternity test be done…